jekyll/jekyll/docs/_docs/permalinks.md

 For example, a permalink style of `/:categories/:year/:month/:day/:title.html` for posts becomes `/:title.html` for pages and collections.

-A permalink style of `pretty` (or `/:categories/:year/:month/:day/:title/`), which omits the file extension and contains a trailing slash, will update page and collection permalinks to also contain a trailing slash: `/:title/`.
-But no time or category information will appear in page or collection permalinks.
+A permalink style of `pretty` (or `/:categories/:year/:month/:day/:title/`), which omits the file extension and contains a trailing slash, will update page and collection permalinks to also omit the file extension and contain a trailing slash: `/:title/`.
+But no time or category information will be included.

-## Default paths
+## Permalinks and default paths

 The path to the post or page in the built site differs for posts, pages, and collections:

-**Posts**.
+### Posts

 No matter how many subfolders you organize your posts into inside your _posts folder, all posts are pulled out of those subfolders and flattened into the _site's root directory upon build.

-If you use a permalink style that omits the `.html` file extension, each post is rendered as index.html file inside a folder with the post's name (for example, `categoryname/2016/12/01/mypostname/index.html`).
+If you use a permalink style that omits the `.html` file extension, each post is rendered as an index.html file inside a folder with the post's name (for example, `categoryname/2016/12/01/mypostname/index.html`).

-**Pages**.
+### Pages

 Pages are *not* removed from their subfolder directories when you build your site.
 Pages remain in the same folder and subfolder structure in which you organized your pages in the source directory, except that the structure is now mirrored in _site.

 As with posts, if you use a permalink style that omits the `.html` file extension, each page is rendered as an index.html file inserted inside a folder with the page's name (for example, `mypage/index.html`).

-**Collections**.
+### Collections

 By default, collections follow a similar structure in the _site folder as pages, except that the path is prefaced by the collection name.
 For example: `collectionname/mypage.html`.
 For permalink settings that omit the file extension, the path would be `collection_name/mypage/index.html`.

 Collections have their own way of setting permalinks.
 Additionally, collections have unique template variables available available (such as `path` and `output_ext`).
-See the ["Configuring permalinks for collections"]( ../collections.html#permalinks ) in Collections for more information.
+See the ["Configuring permalinks for collections"]( ../collections#permalinks ) in Collections for more information.

 ## Flattening pages in the _site folder on build

-If you want to flatten your pages (pull them out of subfolders) in the _site directory when your site builds (similar to posts), add the permalink property in each of your page's frontmatter like this:
+If you want to flatten your pages (pull them out of subfolders) in the _site directory when your site builds (similar to posts), add the permalink property in each of your page's frontmatter:

 ```
 ---